JetBrains/guide/sites/dotnet-guide/tutorials/blazor-essentials/http-communication/index.md

 thumbnail: ./thumbnail.png
 ---

-Communication between a Blazor client app and an API is done via HTTP using [JSON](https://www.json.org/json-en.html).
+Communication between a Blazor client app and an API is typically done via HTTP using [JSON](https://www.json.org/json-en.html).
+Using GraphQL, Protobuf or other technologies is possible as well, but let's focus on working with a JSON-based API in this tutorial.

 ## API/server-side communication
 For the purposes of HTTP Communication in Blazor apps, APIs accept and return JSON (mostly, though it's possible to use XML or a custom format).
 A nice feature of .NET and Blazor is that they contain classes that help us send and receive data between clients and APIs.